FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 This should look familiar!
 We start with our LoginCmd's `Run` function again, but we continue that function a bit more to do the following:

-1. We call `informUserAndOpenBrowser` with our `deviceResp.UserCode` that we got from the FA server.
-This prints to the user's CLI the given `userCode` and open's up FA's `/oauth2/device` endpoint for our Application and Tenant.
+1. We call `informUserAndOpenBrowser` with our `deviceResp.UserCode` that we got from the FusionAuth server.
+This prints to the user's CLI the given `userCode` and open's up FusionAuth's `/oauth2/device` endpoint for our Application and Tenant.
-1. Next, we call `startPolling` which continually polls the given `openIDConfig.TokenEndpoint` every `retryInterval` seconds (5 seconds is RFC8628's / FA's default) to see if the user has completed the Device login (tied to the given `deviceCode`).
-Once the user has completed their login, the FA server responds with a proper `200` response including a JWT Access Token which then populates our returned `result` object.
+1. Next, we call `startPolling` which continually polls the given `openIDConfig.TokenEndpoint` every `retryInterval` seconds (5 seconds is RFC8628's / FusionAuth's default) to see if the user has completed the Device login (tied to the given `deviceCode`).
+Once the user has completed their login, the FusionAuth server responds with a proper `200` response including a JWT Access Token which then populates our returned `result` object.

 Now we're getting somewhere!
 The only thing left to do is trade our Access Token for the actual user record and save it to disk.
 Let's do it!